 Whale Wise is a registered UK charity, dedicated to the protection of marine mammals.
 We aim to promote a harmonious relationship between humans and whales through scientific research and public engagement.

 We study the interactions, both positive and negative, between whales and human activity.
 By engaging the public with this research, we strive to inform, promote and inspire marine conservation.

 The charity is run day-to-day by a team of volunteers from different parts of the world.
-The team typically works together in-person for field seasons (so far has been in Iceland and the UK), and then remotely for the rest of year from numerous countries – communicating with one-another virtually.
+The team typically works together in-person for field seasons (so far this has primarily been in Iceland), and then remotely for the rest of year from numerous countries – communicating with one-another virtually.
 The entire team focuses on both research and engagement, however, some members fall more heavily into one category than the other.

 Whale Wise is lucky enough to be overseen by a board of trustees with experience in cetacean research, policy, education and finance – all of which are crucial to running a whale conservation charity.

-To date, funding has been primarily supplied by academic grants.
-These grants have largely covered equipment and rarely personal living costs (housing, food, etc.).
+To date, funding has been primarily supplied by academic grants and private donations.
+These funds have largely covered equipment and rarely personal living costs (housing, food, etc.).
 In the future, we hope to diversify our fundraising and, in support of an equitable workplace, provide a fair living wage for our team.
 Support our work here.

 We cannot skim the surface and hope to protect an entire ocean

 We study the interactions between whale populations and human activity.
 Whales are under threat from our environmental disturbance, and understanding the nature of this threat is key to finding effective solutions.
 In particular, we are interested in allowing productive industries to continue whilst protecting the welfare and population health of marine mammals.
 By using novel field methods and modelling techniques, we also hope to make real contributions to the scientific community.